Public Engagement With Research

 Engage the media to inform the public

 With one objective to inform the public about matters relating to batteries and electrification the Faraday Institution has sought to build a reputation as a source of independent, responsive information and comment across trade, and national UK media.
-It has recorded 260 pieces of media coverage from November 2019 to July 2021 on topics related to energy storage.
+The work of the Faraday Institution was cited in over 200 pieces of news in the 2021-22 financial year, with substantial top tier coverage, representing hundreds of thousands of views, in outlets including the BBC, The Telegraph, Reuters, Bloomberg, The Times, The Guardian and The Financial Times.

 For any questions regarding the Faraday Institution's approach for public engagement with research please contact Matt Howard.